So why month-to-month hosting plans?

 - Free migration

-One last thing to highlight about Cloudways is that they have a 24/7 support team that not only works to quickly solve problems, but also cares about customer concerns.
+One last thing to mention about Cloudways is that they have a 24/7 support team that not only works to quickly solve problems, but also cares about customer concerns.
 Their customers report a high level of satisfaction with support, which gives any blogger the peace of mind to focus on going the important work—creating and promoting content.

 Kinsta is the web hosting service that powers this blog here today—and thanks to them, my site is lightning fast ⚡️

 While Kinsta is indeed more premium-priced than our first three monthly billed web hosting plans above, I seriously couldn’t recommend their service more highly.
 Once you’ve gotten to the point where you’ve dialed in a writing approach, figured out driving traffic and you can afford to invest in the performance & quality of your web hosting, Kinsta should be your first stop.
+Plus, it helps immensely that they price themselves by default with an offering of monthly hosting plans.

 All of Kinsta’s plans are what’s called managed WordPress hosting, which is a level of service where all technical aspects of things like site security, speed improvements, updates, backups and scalability are managed by the hosting company.
 It’s generally best suited for small to medium-sized businesses, medium to high traffic blogs and companies looking for extremely fast WordPress hosting—all without hiring their own technical teams.